-Picnics do not have to be limited to the park.
+Picnics are not limited to the park.
 You can also have your picnic in other locations, such as, the pool, baseball field, soccer field and many other places depending on your plan for that day.

 What you will need…